White House meltdown on full display

 Kelly isn't the only underling in Trump's sights.
 The President was fuming Wednesday after Attorney General Jeff Sessions publicly pushed back against him in a rare but pointed statement defending the Justice Department.
 Sessions' pushback came after Trump called him "DISGRACEFUL" in a Twitter post.

 A source familiar with his demeanor described Trump as indignant.
-Trump didn't respond Thursday when asked about Sessions at the White House.
+Trump didn't respond to shouted questions about Sessions at the White House on Thursday.
+Later, when she was asked whether Trump wanted to dismiss his attorney general, press secretary Sarah Sanders only said: "Not that I know of."

 The sense of an administration at odds was fueled by another Cabinet secretary coming under public scrutiny -- this time Housing and Urban Development Secretary Ben Carson.
 Senior White House aides are furious about a series of negative stories about frivolous spending at Carson's agency and have taken a more hands-on role in trying to stem the tide of negative news, sources with knowledge of the situation tell CNN.